t-ching/coding/README.md

     ```bash
     pip install pandas numpy scikit-learn matplotlib seaborn
     ```
-*   *   Download the Titanic data files from [Kaggle](https://www.kaggle.com/c/titanic/data), and change the python script to point to your file.
+*   Download the Titanic data files from [Kaggle](https://www.kaggle.com/c/titanic/data), and change parameters in the python script.

 ### Execution
 *   **SAS:** Open `macros.sas` in your SAS environment and submit the code to compile the macros.